ekatamel/nula_logistics/README.md

 -   Date FNS - date formatting
 -   Notistack - app notifications

-Howw React app is rendered in Laravel project:
+How React app is rendered in Laravel project:

 1. Generic route for all React pages matching everything coming after slash ('/') is defined in web.php